avahidi/molly/README.rst

 molly is written in `Go <https://golang.org>`_ and has no external dependencies.
 To install Go on Ubuntu 16.04 LTS::

-   sudo apt install make golang build-essential export GOPATH=$HOME/go export PATH=$PATH:$GOPATH/bin mkdir $GOPATH
+   sudo apt install golang build-essential export GOPATH=$HOME/go export PATH=$PATH:$GOPATH/bin mkdir $GOPATH